-Students interested in programs in the college, but without a declared major should contact either the Engineering Division Office or the Computer Science Department Office for advisement.
+Students interested in programs in the college, but without a declared major should contact either the Dean's Office, for an interest in engineering, or the Computer Science Department Office for advisement.

 GRADUATE STUDENT ADVISEMENT

 Graduate students should consult the graduate adviser in their major department before registering for the first semester.
 No more than nine units may be completed before an approved study plan is filed.